Zohar Argov: Legacy

 After his death Argov continued to retain his status as "HaMelekh" (the King) of Mizrahi music.
 From 1990, three years after his death, the Israel Broadcasting Authority organized a series of annual memorial concerts at Binyanei HaUma convention center in Jerusalem and a fundraising campaign was launched to establish a drug rehabilitation center named after him.
 He is credited with introducing Mizrahi music into the Israeli mainstream, and his life story has been widely discussed, with some considering it emblematic of the sociocultural tragedy that befalls singers from the Mizrahi community in Israel.

 A mainstream label, Hed Arzi, released a double album of his music, "Zohar Argov: The Best."
-Argov was the subject of a play mounted at the Cameri Theater in Tel Aviv, and a feature film on his life, "Zohar," enjoyed commercial success.
+Argov was the subject of a play mounted at the Cameri Theater in Tel Aviv, and a feature film on his life, "Zohar (1993)," enjoyed commercial success.

 His songs, among them "HaPerakh BeGani" ("The Flower in My Garden"), "Mah Lakh, Yaldah?" ("What's With You, Girl"), "Ba'avar Hayu Zmanim" ("In The Past There Were Times"), "Nakhon Lehayom" (As Of Today) and "Badad" ("Alone"), are now Israeli pop classics and an integral part of national culture.
 Proposals to name streets after him in Rishon Lezion and Tel Aviv were discussed in 2007 but sparked a controversy due to his conviction on rape charges, for which he spent a year in prison.
 When he committed suicide in 1987, he was in a jail cell after again being charged with rape.

-Argov also is said to have the best selling albums in Israel, however these claims have never been verified.
-(For example, his debut “Eleanor” is claimed to have sold 500,000 copies but no known reputable source exists to confirm this).

 Eyal Golan released a covers/tribute album of Argov’s best known songs in 2018 named “Nakhon LeTamid” (As of Forever).

+In 2023, "Kan Le Olam" ("Here Forever"), a duet with Ofra Haza was released in conjunction with Israel's 75th birthday.
+It was created using artificial intelligence and the families of Argov and Haza consented to its use.